Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     // After finishing negotiation, TrackAdded event could be invoked if receiving audio/video data from the remote peer exists
     ```
     > [!IMPORTANT]
-    > `ApplyAudioStreamPolicy()` or `Display` must be called inside of the callback set by `TrackAdded` event handler if you want to output the audio or video track from the remote peer to the local target device's audio device or video display.
+    > `ApplyAudioStreamPolicy()` or `Display` must be called inside of the callback set by the `TrackAdded` event handler, if you want to output the audio or video track from the remote peer to the local target device's audio device or video display.

-2. To get media packet handle which packs the audio or video data from a remote peer, use `AudioFrameEncoded` or `VideoFrameEncoded` event:
+2. To get a media packet handle that packs the audio or video data from a remote peer, use the `AudioFrameEncoded` or `VideoFrameEncoded` event:

     ```csharp
     webRtc.AudioFrameEncoded += (s, e) =>